-The Ongoing Nature of the Guardianship Relationship After the Entry of a Judgment of Guardianship
+Let’s Discuss the Ongoing Nature of the Guardianship Relationship Following Entry of a Guardianship Appointment

-A judgment of Limited Guardianship will specify the limitations upon the authority of the guardian, or alternatively, the areas of decision-making retained by the person.
-Otherwise, generally speaking the guardian becomes the alter-ego of their ward and is the ultimate decision maker when decisions must be made.
+If you have been appointed as a limited guardian, meaning a guardian with specific but limited power, your judgment of Limited Guardianship will specify the limitations upon your authority as guardian, or alternatively, identify the areas of decision-making retained by the incapacitated person.
+Otherwise, the guardian becomes the alter-ego of their ward and is the ultimate decision-maker when decisions must be made.

 What Are the Duties and Powers of a Court Appointed Guardian in New Jersey

-Posting of a Surety Bond to Protect Against the Theft, Malfeasance and Laziness of the Guardian
+Posting of a Surety Bond to Protect Against the Theft, Malfeasance and the Laziness of the Guardian

-During the guardianship process the court will fix the amount of any surety bond, to be posted by the Guardian.
-The bond must be issued by a licensed New Jersey insurance company in a form approved by the court.
-The bond is intended to protect the resources of the incapacitated person from any theft, malfeasance or poor performance by the guardian.
+During the guardianship process the court will generally require that the guardian be bonded and will specify the dollar amount of the bond to be posted by the guardian.
+This bond must be issued by a licensed New Jersey insurance company in a form approved by the court.
+The bond is intended to protect the resources and funds of the incapacitated person from theft, and/or poor performance by the guardian.
 If a person is contemplating being appointed a guardian, he or she should first determine if they are bondable.
 It’s not hard to find out and Hanlon Niemann and Wright can assist you in this process.

 Accountability and Reporting Requirements by the Guardian to the Ward and the Court

-- If requested, provide proof that adequate residential and personal health and care arrangements for the ward have been made, that sufficient health care and treatment has been provided, and that available educational and training programs have been made available, as needed.
+- If requested, provide proof that adequate residential and personal health care arrangements for the ward have been made, that enough health care and treatment has been provided, and that available; educational and training programs have been made available, as needed.

 Let Hanlon Niemann & Wright make your job as Guardian easier.

 We’re here for you.
 If you have questions about the guardianship process and/or the legal responsibilities of the guardian to his/her ward in NJ, then please call our office today.
-We can help take over some of your responsibilities.
+We can help understand your responsibilities.
 Ask for Mr. Niemann to personally discuss your NJ Guardianship matter.
 Call toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.